 The Muller & Bros.
 Syndicate work shirt is a beautiful homage to the original work shirts of the 1930s & 40s.

-As nice as coordinated sets look and were required by many professional jobs, the vast majority of labor workers mixed their pants and shirts.
-Work shirt separates were made of heavy duty cotton twill, denim, wool or chambray.
-Blue was the standard color, with khaki, army green and sometimes black as alternatives.
-In the early ’20s, shirts could come in thin stripes or small dots, but by the ’30s and onward solid colors were preferred.
+As nice as coordinated sets look and were required by many professional jobs, the vast majority of labour workers mixed their pants and shirts.
+Work shirt separates were made of heavy-duty cotton twill, denim, wool or chambray.
+Blue was the standard colour, with khaki, army green and sometimes black as alternatives.
+In the early '20s, shirts could come in thin stripes or small dots, but by the '30s and onward solid colours were preferred.
 Contrast stitching in a lighter shade than the body is one unique feature of a work shirt versus a dress shirt.
 In winter, plaid was popular from the 1940s to the 1950s.
 Most work shirts had two chest pockets with a button-down flap.

 The wool Syndicate work shirt is a vintage workwear-inspired piece made of 100% high-quality soft brushed wool fabric.
-The fabric has a unique soft texture and an amazing handfeel and colour.
-With triple-needle chainstitching throughout that ensures durability and navy rounded metal buttons, elongated 1930's style collar as well as a slight curved back yoke, the shirt is painstakingly made down to the last detail.
+The fabric has a uniquely soft texture and an amazing hand feel and colour.
+With triple-needle chain stitching throughout that ensures durability and navy rounded metal buttons, elongated 1930's style collar as well as a slightly curved back yoke, the shirt is painstakingly made down to the last detail.

 With a small atelier located in the mountains of Okayama, Muller & Bros. has become a choice brand since the launch of their first collection thanks to that inspiration in American and French workwear, a feature of each one of their garments, and to an incredible obsession with quality, construction and detailing.

 [Visit our LOOKBOOK and discover a great selection of heritage street-style outfits]